-At present, Fran is the Joint CEO of Taylor & Francis partner the Education Media Centre (EMC).
-Before she joined EMC in 2015, Fran spent 15 years working for various media outlets, including as reporter on BBC Radio 4’s ‘File on 4’ programme, and as an educational writer for the Guardian newspaper.
+A long-time journalist for outlets like the BBC, the Sunday Telegraph and the Guardian, Fran Abrams is now the Joint CEO of Taylor & Francis partner the Education Media Centre (EMC).
 In this post, she shares her top tips on how researchers can best engage with the media.

 At the Education Media Centre, we often advise academics on how to communicate with the media, but we sometimes find that there is a communication gap between what academics want to say and what journalists want to hear.
 We like to think of ourselves as a communication service that can match up these two different groups of people.

 Although I realize that speaking to journalists can be daunting, I encourage you to try to enjoy your experience – it can be great fun engaging with the media.
 If dealing with journalists is something new to you, or you’re looking for advice on how you can better work with the media, you may find the following tips useful.

 Ten top tips for researchers engaging with the media

 Think about what it is that you want to share, why you want to share it, and what it is you want to achieve.
 You need to think about what your research says and where it will be useful.
 Equally, you need to consider:

 Most academics are connected to an institution, so it’s likely you’ll have access to people who work with the media regularly, such as a press office or communications officer.
 You should always talk to your media office, as they are there to help you, and they will know how best to communicate your research.

 3. Don’t expect journalists to share your agenda.